neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 | `almostsorted.txt`    | $572,622,325$   | $5,000,049,999$ | $1,936,069$ | $3,600,046$ | $1,659,917$ | $2,835,761$ |
 | `totallyreversed.txt` | $5,000,049,999$ | $5,000,049,999$ | $1,797,435$ | $3,600,046$ | $3,284,188$ | $3,462,540$ |

-As we've mentioned, selection sort will perform the same number of iterations regardless of the state of the original array.
-Thus, we can see the constant frequency count exhibited by selection sort.
+As we've mentioned above, selection sort will perform the same number of iterations regardless of the state of the original array.
+This is clearly visible in the table above, where selection sort performs the same number of iterations on the datasets with $100000$ records.
 Merge sort has the same property, although do note that this does not mean it performs the same number of swaps regardless of the state of the array.
-With the way the frequency counting was set up, it just means that it performs the same number of iterations through the array.
+With the way the frequency count was set up, it just means that it performs the same number of *iterations on the array*.

 When looking at the other sorting algorithms, we can see that they perform a varying number of iterations.
-Smooth sort seems to have the largest change in this: when dealing with arrays that are close to being sorted, the number of iterations needed by smooth sort decreases significantly.
-While heap sort had a similar property with regard to execution times, it does not seem to have much of an improvement when considering the frequency count produced by the algorithm.
+Smooth sort seems to have the largest change in this: when dealing with arrays that are close to being sorted, smooth sort executes significantly less iterations.
+While heap sort had a similar property with regard to execution time, it does not seem to have much of an improvement when considering the frequency count produced by the algorithm.
 Again, we will tackle why this is the case in the proceeding sections.

 <br />

 ### 6.3 The Custom Testing Framework: The Sort Checker

-Before we proceed to the collected data, we must first discuss the methods that were used to verify the integrity and validity of the sorted arrays.
+Before we proceed to the collected data, we must first discuss the methods that were used to verify the correctness of the sorted arrays.
 Initially, this was done by checking the order of the elements in the final array.
-If the array had its elements in a nondecreasing (or nonincreasing) arrangement, then the function would say the array was sorted.
-However, after debugging the more complicated algorithms, I encountered problems that made me realize this check was insufficient.
+If the array had its elements in a nondecreasing (or nonincreasing) arrangement, then the checker would say that the array was successfully sorted.
+However, after debugging the more convoluted algorithms, I encountered problems that made me realize this check was insufficient.
 Sometimes, due to logical bugs, certain entries would be duplicated and would overwrite other entries.
-It was then possible to have a sorted collection of elements but with some of the original entries missing in the final array.
+It was then possible to have a sorted collection of elements but with some of the original entries missing from the final array.

 To remedy this, I implemented a binary search that checked if every element in the original array was also present in the final array.
-If the first check was positive (the array was in the correct order), then the checker would proceed to execute the binary search.
-All in all, this meant that the verification of the sortedness of the array will always take at most $\mathcal{O}(n \log n)$ (since a binary search taking $\mathcal{O}(\log n)$ would be conducted for $n$ different elements).
+If the first check was successful (the array was in the correct order), then the checker would proceed to execute the binary search.

+With both checks in place, this meant that the verification of the sortedness of the array took at most $\mathcal{O}(n \log n)$ time, since $n$ different binary searches of complexity $\mathcal{O}(\log n)$ would be conducted (the first check only took $\mathcal{O}(n)$ since it sufficed to compare just the adjacent elements within the array).

 <br />

 ### 6.4 The Custom Testing Framework: Doing the Runs and Cycles

-The custom testing framework allows us to execute a number of different ***runs***, each of which perform a set of specific ***cycles***.
-In this case, a run refers to a specific shuffling of records for a given $(N, P)$, while a cycle refers to a set of single attempts (for all algorithms) to sort a certain shuffle (if the meaning of $N$ and $P$ are unclear, refer to ***Shuffling, Entropy and Correlation***).
-Multiple cycles ensure that we account for the actual time it takes each algorithm to sort a given shuffle (in case outliers of "bad timing" happen to be present); runs allow us to be confident that the times we're getting aren't for a particularly "good" or "bad" shuffle (the shuffle wasn't an unlikely one).
+The custom testing framework executes a number of different ***runs***, each of which performs a set number of ***cycles***.
+In the context of the framework, each run defines *a specific **shuffle of records** for a given pair of values* $(N, P)$ (recall that we defined $N$ and $P$ in ***Shuffling, Entropy and Correlation***), a cycle ***runs the selected algorithms once** for the shuffle of the current run*.
+Multiple cycles ensure that we account for the actual time it takes each algorithm to sort a given shuffle (in case outliers of "bad timing" happen to be present); runs allow us to be confident that the times we're getting aren't for a particularly "good" or "bad" shuffle for the current $(N, P)$ (the shuffle wasn't an unlikely one).
 If this still isn't clear, the pseudocode below should illustrate what I mean:

 ```python